THE-Engineering/export-from-the-ums-import-to-auth0/README.md

 You should provide `CRYPTO_KEY` as an _environment variable_ (ensuring it is not read from or written to disk, logged, or printed in the terminal)

-_All data managed by this application_ is encrypted and it can only be decrypted with the same shared secret
+_All data managed by this application_ is encrypted using a shared secret and it can only be decrypted with the same shared secret

 ### AWS